Kanskikuro/DAT600/README.md

 ---

 ## Assignments
-The assignemts are from DAT600 Algoritmeteori.
+The assignments are from DAT600 Algoritmeteori:

- # Assignment 1
+- **Assignment 1:**
-   The first assignment implements Insertion, Merge, Heap, and Quick Sort in Python to record the step count for different array inputs.
-Insertion sort was also implemented in Go and C to measure and compare the execution time.
+  - Implements Insertion, Merge, Heap, and Quick Sort in Python.
+  - Records step count for different array inputs.
+  - Insertion sort is also implemented in Go and C to compare execution time.

- # Assignment 2
-   The second assignment involves implementing solutions for Matrix Chain Multiplication, Fractional and 0-1 Knapsack, and the Coin Change problem using dynamic and greedy algorithms.
+- **Assignment 2:**
+  - Implements solutions for:
+    - Matrix Chain Multiplication
+    - Fractional and 0-1 Knapsack
+    - Coin Change problem
+  - Uses dynamic and greedy algorithms.

 ## Usage

 1. Clone the repository: